felipefavadelima/Arduino_IIR_Digital_Filter/README.md

 #### python BSButter.py BS 4 50 100 1000

 This command produces a 'BS.ino' file that has the function 'BS_Update ()'.
-This function is used to implement a fourth-order bandpass filter with cutoff frequencies from 50Hz to 100Hz, and the filter data update rate will be 1000Hz (Sampling frequency).
+This function is used to implement a Butterworth fourth-order bandpass filter with cutoff frequencies from 50Hz to 100Hz, and the filter data update rate will be 1000Hz (Sampling frequency).